The psychology of saving money - 5 top tips

 Here’s an example.
 You get a gift of cash for your birthday.
 Even though you’re saving for a new car, you spend this money on a treat.
 The gift was unexpected, and, in your head, this was ‘birthday money’ not ‘car money’ so that’s fine.
 But when you think about it, that wasn’t the best decision.

 Practical tip: To avoid mental accounting, you need to know the true patterns of your spending – rather than what you think they are.
 There are lots of apps and other online services that could help you do this.
-With Clubcard Pay+* you can easily keep track of what you’re actually spending each month on your shopping.

 4. Think about tomorrow today

 From the beginning of time, we’ve been wired to pay more attention to what’s happening now, rather than the future.
 It’s normal to find it hard to think about what’s around the corner in our everyday lives.
 Psychologists call this our ‘present bias’.

 If you know that saving gives you more satisfaction than spending, you may be less affected by this.
 But for natural spenders it makes it really easy to put off making future money plans.

 Practical tip: The best way to start shifting your focus to the future is to get a handle on your spending today.
 Then you can begin to get a feel for how much you can save.
 Setting up a budget for your monthly spending is the best way to get started.

 Once you’ve set a target for yourself (whether it’s a savings or a spending goal), tell someone.
 Making a commitment to do something makes it much more likely to happen.
 As we’re psychologically programmed to stick to personal pledges, use this to your advantage.